nrkn/bloodlines-tc/README.md

 5. Decorating - texture level, lighting, objects (mix of sprites and doom "geometry" eg raised floor for table) etc
 6. NPCs - can we script them to roam and be non hostile unless player fires a weapon?

+## Contributing

+At this stage, read this document and let me know your thoughts and what you're interested in doing

 ## Tools

 ### Bloodlines